 Jones Day – Dallas and Houston

 Katten Muchin Rosenman LLP – Dallas, Los Angeles, and Washington DC

 Kirkland & Ellis – Austin, Chicago, Farmers Branch, Dallas, Hong Kong, Houston, Los Angeles, New York, San Francisco, Shanghai, and Washington DC

 Locke Lord LLP – Atlanta, Austin, Dallas, and Houston

 Mounce Green Myers Safi Paxson & Galatzan – El Paso

-Norton Rose Fulbright – Austin, Dallas, Denver, Houston, New York, San Antonio, and St. Louis
+Norton Rose Fulbright – Austin, Dallas, Denver, Houston, New York, San Antonio, St. Louis, and Washington DC

 Osborne Helman Knebel & Scott LLP – Austin

-Perkins Coie – Austin, Dallas, Palo Alto, Portland and San Diego
+Perkins Coie – Austin, Boise, Dallas, Denver, Palo Alto, Portland, San Diego, Seattle, and Washington DC

 Quinn Emanuel Urquhart & Sullivan LLP – Austin, Houston, Los Angeles, New York, San Francisco, and Washington DC